 Solomon Systech reserves the right to make changes without notice to any products herein.
 Solomon Systech makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does Solomon Systech assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any, and all, liability, including without limitation consequential or incidental damages.
 "Typical" parameters can and do vary in different applications.
 All operating parameters, including "Typical" must be validated for each customer application by the customer's technical experts.
 Solomon Systech does not convey any license under its patent rights nor the rights of others.
 Solomon Systech products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the Solomon Systech product could create a situation where personal injury or death may occur.
-Should Buyer purchase or use Solomon Systech products for any such unintended or unauthorized application, Buyer shall indemnify and hold Solomon Systech and its offices, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Solomon Systech was negligent regarding the design or manufacture of the part.
+Should Buyer purchase or use Solomon Systech products, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Solomon Systech was negligent regarding the design or manufacture of the part.